 Eager to share about these positive changes, Ayelech has extended her efforts beyond the home.
-She now teaches her neighbors about effective parenting and how they can better support their children's growth and development.
+She now teaches her neighbours about effective parenting and how they can better support their children's growth and development.
 She said: "Sharing this knowledge with my community feels rewarding, and I am committed to helping others benefit from what I have learned.

 "Hope for Justice has played a significant role in my life, not only by providing information and guidance but also by fostering a supportive network that encourages personal and economic growth.
 Being a part of the Self-Help Group has given me hope and a sense of purpose.
 Overall, the impact of Hope for Justice on our lives has been profound.
-The organization has empowered us with the knowledge and skills to become better
+The organisation has empowered us with the knowledge and skills to become better parents, and for that, I am deeply thankful."